microsoft/windows-networking-tools/MultipathLatencyTool/readme.md

 ### How to run it

-The server and the client must each be run on two computers in the same network.
-To test the DualSTA feature, the client must run on a device with a compatible NIC and driver.
-It does not matter for the server.
+The server and the client must each be run on a different device connected to the same network.
+To test the DualSTA feature, the client must run on a device with a compatible Wi-Fi NIC and driver.
+Otherwise, the secondary interface will not be enabled.
+The server can be run on any device.

 To run the server, simply run the application with the command-line parameter `-listen:*`.
 This will cause the application to begin listening on all